-As of June 30, 2004, we and our majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 247 income-producing properties in North America which consisted of 176 regional malls, 67 community shopping centers, and four office and mixed-use properties in 37 states, Canada and Puerto Rico.
+As of December 31, 2003, Simon Property and Simon Property's majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 246 income-producing properties in North America which consisted of 175 regional malls, 67 community shopping centers, and four office and mixed-use properties in 37 states and Canada.
 Mixed-use properties are properties whose operating income includes two or more significant retail, office, and/or hotel components.
-As of the same date, we owned interests in four parcels of land held for future development and had ownership interests in other real estate assets in the United States.
-Finally, we had ownership interests in 48 assets in Europe (France, Italy, Poland and Portugal).
+As of the same date, we owned interests in three parcels of land held for future development and we had ownership interests in other real estate assets in the United States.
+Finally, we had ownership interests in 47 assets in Europe (France, Italy, Poland and Portugal).

-Our predecessor was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
+The predecessor of Simon Property was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
 Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204; our telephone number is (317) 636-1600.
 Our Internet website address is www.simon.com.
 The information in our website is not incorporated by reference into this prospectus.